wingedpanther/nmbi/content/posts/nmbi/Overseas-Recognition-Prep/index.md

 >Prepare an explanation if the signatory's title is different than what NMBI required(it is mentioned in the Employment form).

->Prepare an affidavit if your name is different in the documents.
+>Prepare an affidavit if your name nad/or date of birth is incorrect in the documents.

 >You can send the syllabus file to NMBI via email(G3reg@nmbi.ie) If you cannot reduce the size of the syllabus file. **It must be sent from the email address that you have used to register in NMBI**